gerac83/rf_simulator/README.md

 # Robotics Foundations Lab Materials - 2025

+Welcome to Robotics Foundations (H)!

 ## Environment Setup

 For running Robotics Foundations Labs, you have two options:

 1. Run it on your laptop (this guide), or
-2. Use The Construct Sim (free tier).
+2. Use The Construct Sim (free tier) anywhere on the University's lab machines or in your laptop.

 ### Option 1